augustbruno/augustbruno.github.io/_pages/research.md

 Assessing the Relative Importance of Parenting Style Decisions in a Model of Child Skill Development (Job Market Paper)

-How Does The Choice of Parenting Style Influence The Productivity of Parental Time Investment?

-Parenting Style And The Non-Monotonicity Of Child Time Investment
+A Further Examination of the Relative Importance of Parenting Style Decisions in a Model of Child Skill Development

 Publications